 She is also a member of the National Animal Interest Alliance Board of Directors, the President of the Texas Society for Biomedical Research, a Past President of the Laboratory Animal Welfare Training Exchange, and Past President of the American Association for Laboratory Animal Science.

-Jim Newman serves as Director of Strategic Communications for Americans for Medical Progress, where he leads AMP’s media and communications programs.
-He is also editor for AMP’s monthly newsletter AMPlify Advocacy.
+Jim Newman serves as Director of Strategic Communications for Americans for Medical Progress, where he leads AMP’s media and communications programs and is the editor of AMPlify Advocacy, a monthly newsletter focused on outreach, and AMPNews, a weekly newsletter about research communications and security.
 Prior to joining AMP as an employee, Jim served on the organization’s Board of Directors for several years.

 Learn more about: